Messi tees up victory as Barcelona cling on to fading title hopes - France 24

 His delightful pass for Vidal in the 15th minute, a scoop between two Valladolid defenders, triggered more remarkable milestones.

-As well as matching the best La Liga total for assists by one player in 11 years, which he will surely break with two games still left to play, Messi extends his own career-best number of assists in a single league season.
+As well as matching the best La Liga total for assists by one player in the last 11 years, Messi extends his own career-best number of assists in a single league season.

-He also becomes only the second player in the 21st century from the five major European leagues to hit 20 goals and 20 assists in the same season, after Thierry Henry scored 24 goals and laid on 20 assists in 2002-03 for Arsenal.
+He also becomes only the second player in the 21st century from the five major European leagues to hit 20 goals and 20 assists in the same campaign, after Thierry Henry in 2002-03.

-Perhaps most impressively, and worryingly for Barca, Messi has either scored or assisted 24 of their last 31 goals in La Liga.
+Messi has halted negotiations to extend his current contract, which expires in 2021, perhaps to express frustration with the running of the club.

-The 33-year-old has halted negotiations to extend his current contract, which expires in 2021, perhaps to express his frustration with the running of the club.
+As Barcelona's title challenge has wilted, Setien's position has come under scrutiny too, despite him only taking over in January.

-As Barcelona's title challenge has wilted, Quique Setien's position as coach has come under scrutiny too, despite him only taking over in January.
+But he was bold against Valladolid, deploying a 3-5-2 formation, with Nelson Semedo and Jordi Alba as wing-backs and the versatile Sergi Roberto dropping into the back three.

-But Setien was bold against Valladolid, deploying a 3-5-2 formation, with Nelson Semedo and Jordi Alba as wing-backs and the versatile Sergi Roberto dropping into the back three.
+Luis Suarez started on the bench but replaced Antoine Griezmann at half-time, the Frenchman enduring one of his quieter displays before having to go off injured.

-Luis Suarez started on the bench but replaced Antoine Griezmann at half-time, the Frenchman enduring one of his quieter displays and miskicking an excellent chance from close range.
+"He came off because he had a problem," Setien said.
+"It was him who asked for the change."

 After playing Messi behind Suarez and Griezmann against Villarreal on Sunday, Setien appears to be experimenting, perhaps with an eye on the Champions League's resumption next month.